 - Attractiontix — this one proved the cheapest for me in the past.

-- 365tickets also could work.
+- 365tickets could also work.

 Where to stay in Disneyland Paris

-When I first visited Disneyland Paris I thought about staying in one of the Disneyland hotels.
+When I first visited Disneyland Paris from London I thought about staying in one of the Disneyland hotels.
 As an adult, it’s not essential but I thought it would be nice.
 But then I saw the prices and I instantly pivoted from that idea.

 Turns out there are other hotels around the area that are a lot cheaper, but most of them where budget chain hotels and that’s not really my style.
 So I’m so glad I found Le Vieux Puits – a B&B located in quiet Bry-sur-Marne only about 20 minutes from Disneyland by RER.
 What’s most special about this B&B is that you can stay in a gypsy caravan on the garden of the property which was magical in its own way.
 You are also supporting a local entrepreneur which is always nice.
 You can read my full review about Le Vieux Puits and book it here.